swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 ###### Actor context propagation

-A closure passed to the `async` function will implicitly inherit the actor execution context and isolation of the context in which the closure is formed.
+A closure passed to the `Task` initializer will implicitly inherit the actor execution context and isolation of the context in which the closure is formed.
 For example:

 ```swift
 func notOnActor(_: @Sendable () async -> Void) { }